Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Results

 The beneficial effects of dynamic state ordering and parameter sharing are highlighted in Fig.~\ref{fig:ethylene}b, comparing the convergence of the relative energy MAEs during optimization with and without parameter sharing and dynamic state ordering.
 First, dynamic state ordering facilitates convergence in the presence of a conical intersection, reaching lower errors faster, than other transferable calculations on the pyramidalization PES.
 Second, sharing the parameters of the main electron-nucleus transformer across the two ansatzes leads to improved convergence of the MAE of relative energies compared to independent transferable wave functions on both PESs.
-The effect of the dynamic state ordering is furthermore illustrated in Fig.~\ref{fig:ethylene}c, where energies and intermolecular overlaps at the conical intersection are shown.
+The effect of the dynamic state ordering is furthermore illustrated in Fig.~\ref{fig:ethylene}c, where energies, intermolecular overlaps and non-adiabatic couplings at the conical intersection are shown.
 While the runs with the option turned on are continuous through the crossing and intermolecular overlaps stay close to one within a state and close to zero with respect to the second state, runs without dynamic state ordering display a discontinuity at the conical intersections, where the intermolecular overlaps indicate a flip of the states.
+This effect also shows in the computation of non-adiabatic couplings (NACs) relevant to surface-hopping simulations.
+NACs can be obtained by approximating the overlap gradient along the pyramidalization angle $\phi$ using finite differences $h_{ij}(\phi) = \nabla_{\phi'} \langle \psi_i(\phi) | \psi_j(\phi')\rangle|_{\phi =\phi'}\approx\frac{1}{2 \Delta \phi} (\langle \psi_i(\phi) |\psi_j (\phi + \Delta \phi)\rangle - \langle \psi_i(\phi) |\psi_j (\phi - \Delta \phi)\rangle)$ \cite{plasser2016} (here we used non-uniform finite difference).
+We find that transferable simulations employing dynamic state ordering yield quasi-diabatic representations.
+These are electronic states that are continuous along the one-dimensional cut through the conical intersection.
+Consequently, the NAC remains small at the conical intersection.
+By contrast, simulations executed with a fixed ordering exhibit pronounced coupling at the conical intersection, due to state discontinuities.